-- Candidates must have on file in Housing & Residence Life a completed assistantship application.
+- Candidates must have a file in Housing & Residence Life and completed assistantship application.

-- Demonstrated skills in the following areas are highly desired: organization, customer service, working independently, interpersonal skills, attention to detail, ability to meet deadlines, staying flexible, program evaluation.
+- Demonstrated skills in the following areas are highly desired: critical thinking, working independently, communication, organizing, attention to detail, ability to meet deadlines, staying flexible, and persistent.

-- As the position is considered the graduate assistants primary non-academic activity, the GPRC may not accept any other employment.
+- As the position is considered the graduate assistants primary non-academic activity, the HRLGA may not accept any other employment without prior written approval.
 Practicum and internships must have prior written approval.

 - Assist in program evaluation processes at the department and divisional level to include but not limited to: program tallying, compiling survey data, and preparing evaluation summative reports.

-- Assistance with residence life functions and work closely with Student Activities as well as other university departments to coordinate programming efforts.
+- Assistance with residence life functions and work closely with the Division of Student Affairs as well as other university departments to coordinate programming efforts.

 - Assist in coordination of paraprofessional staff recruitment, trainings, staff meetings, in-service training sessions, and all appropriate retreats, workshops, or seminars assigned by HRL.